Roman Numeral Converter

 What is the largest number in Roman numerals?

 Standard Roman numerals go to 3,999 (MMMCMXCIX).
-Ancient Romans used vinculum (overline) for *1000: VÌ„=5000, XÌ„=10000.
-Without vinculum, modern standard limits at 3,999 because you can't repeat M more than 3 times and there's no symbol for 5,000 in basic system.
-Some systems use double parentheses or other notation for larger numbers, but 1-3,999 is universally accepted range.
+Ancient Romans used vinculum (overline) for larger numbers, but without it, the modern standard limits at 3,999 because you cannot repeat M more than three times.